 In people with atrial flutter, the pulse is usually rapid and can be regular or irregular .
 The reduced pumping ability of the heart may cause weakness, faintness, and shortness of breath.

-Read moreHow do you stop heart flutters?
+Read moreWhen should you worry about heart flutters?

 Read more